Xheid/graphql-golang-apitemplate/readme.md

 ### Docker compose and your database

-In your docker-compose file change your database environment (name, user, password) and your volume name then run this command line to build your database :
+In your docker-compose file, change your database environment (name, user, password) and your volume name.
+* Then run this command line to build your database :

 ```
 docker-compose up